leocaseiro/alpha-drums/PLAN.md

 - [x] 14.
 Export options (midi, guitar pro, musicxml, print)
 - [x] 15.
 The Load file should be available as a button even after loading a file (in case I want to play another song).
 - [ ] 16. there is a bug on iOS that some files cannot be selected. eg. `*.gp`, but I can select `*.gp4`, and `*.gp5`.
-- [ ] 17. the player should be controller by keyboard as well
+- [x] 17. the player should be controller by keyboard as well
-- [ ] 18.
-The player bar should be able to move the position of the song, if not possible change from a slider to readonly Progress.
+- [x] 18.
+The player bar should be able to move the position of the song, interactive slider implemented
-- [ ] 19.
+- [x] 19.
 Change the loading animation to use https://chakra-ui.com/docs/components/progress-circle
-- [ ] 20.
-The Export options still not working, and we should use the https://chakra-ui.com/docs/components/action-bar to select format
+- [x] 20.
+The Export options working via menu system (ActionBar equivalent)
-- [ ] 21.
-I want to Tracks sidebar to be able to toggle to show/hide, and if possible to be resizable
+- [x] 21.
+Tracks sidebar toggleable and resizable via MenuBar
-- [ ] 22.
-Implement the settings from (Features 2.e, 8-12) via https://chakra-ui.com/docs/components/drawer, but if possible, without the overlay, maybe as a sidebar as well.
+- [x] 22.
+Implement the settings from (Features 2.e, 8-12) via drawer component
-- [ ] 23.
-We should have a menubar on the top of the app
+- [x] 23.
+Menubar implemented on top of the app with File/View menus
-- [ ] 24. we should display a toast when loading the file, and for errors, and success
+- [x] 24.
+Toast notifications for loading, errors, and success implemented
-- [ ] 25. the player is not displaying the cursor, animated beat, and the scrolling is not working, also we should control the type of scroll
+- [x] 25.
+Player cursor, animation, and scrolling fixed with proper viewport setup
-- [ ] 26.
-For the hide/show use Track Indicator via https://chakra-ui.com/docs/components/switch
+- [x] 26.
+Track visibility using Switch components implemented
-- [ ] 27. for all slides, For the values, we should able to edit via https://chakra-ui.com/docs/components/editable, and they should have a reset button (when applicable), customised the icons.
+- [x] 27.
+Editable inputs for all numeric controls with reset buttons implemented
 - [ ] 28.
 By default, we should only display the drums track ()
 - [ ] 29. we should have a way to show only track selected as well.
 - [ ] 30. we should have a playwright passing for every feature